Azure AD Connect Rule Tool – view and understand sync rule expressions more easily

 • Highlights expression parameters that “belong”.
 Where are the IIF arguments?

-The Azure AD Connect Rule Tool is free to use forever!
+The Microsoft Entra Connect Rule Tool is free to use forever!
 No licence required, no catches.

-Why did we create the Azure AD Connect Rule Tool?
+Why did we create the Microsoft Entra Connect Rule Tool?

-Out-of-the-box, Azure AD Connect’s Synchronization Rules Editor has a very small window (see below) so it’s very hard to see what’s happening.
+Out-of-the-box, Microsoft Entra Connect’s Synchronization Rules Editor has a very small window (see below) so it’s very hard to see what’s happening.

 IIF(IsPresent([isCriticalSystemObject]) || IsPresent([sAMAccountName]) = False || [sAMAccountName] = “SUPPORT_388945a0” || Left([mailNickname], 14) = “SystemMailbox{” || Left([sAMAccountName], 4) = “AAD_” || (Left([mailNickname], 4) = “CAS_” && (InStr([mailNickname], “}”) > 0)) || (Left([sAMAccountName], 4) = “CAS_” && (InStr([sAMAccountName], “}”) > 0)) || Left([sAMAccountName], 5) = “MSOL_” || CBool(IIF(IsPresent([msExchRecipientTypeDetails]) ,BitAnd([msExchRecipientTypeDetails],&H21C07000) > 0 ,NULL)) || CBool(InStr(DNComponent(CRef([dn]),1),”\\0ACNF:”)>0), True, NULL)

-Users have come to expect a high level of sophistication when viewing or editing syntax, and for this reason we have created the Azure AD Connect Rule Tool, which includes color-coding, syntax checking and intelligent code completion (like Microsoft’s Intellisense):
+Users have come to expect a high level of sophistication when viewing or editing syntax, and for this reason, we have created the Microsoft Entra Connect Rule Tool, which includes color-coding, syntax checking, and intelligent code completion (like Microsoft’s Intellisense):

-The image above shows an expression displayed in the Rule Tool – it is part of a key rule which you may have seen when you explored the rules which were created during your install process.
+The image above shows an expression displayed in the Rule Tool – it is part of a key rule that you may have seen when you explored the rules that were created during your installation process.
 It’s the one provided in the inbound rule called “In from AD – User Join”, and defines the Transformation expression for the cloudFiltered Target attribute.
 The rule is complex and contains many hard-coded constants.
 We are sure you will find understanding and editing this far easier in the Rule Tool!

 Azure AD Connect Rule Tool download the free tool now!

-Learn how to make the most of Azure AD Connect in our Masterclass, instructor-led via Teams in 3 days, or study it online in your own time.
+Learn how to make the most of Microsoft Entra Connect in our Masterclass, instructor-led via Teams in 3 days.
 It’s the only comprehensive, structured training course for this complex and powerful technology.